Client Authentication and Authorization

 Server Authentication:

-- Simultaneously, the client also verifies the server’s certificate against a trusted CA.
+- Simultaneously, the server provides its own certificate to the client, which the client verifies against a trusted CA.

 This mutual verification ensures that both parties are legitimate, securing the connection from both ends.